Galician–Portuguese: Divergence

-Galician was the main written language in Galicia until the 16th century, but later it was displaced by Castilian Spanish, which was the official language of the Crown of Castille.
+Galician was the main written language in Galicia until the 16th century, but was later displaced by Castilian Spanish, which was the official language of the Crown of Castille.
 Galician slowly became mainly an oral language, preserved by the majority rural or "uneducated" population living in the villages and towns, and Castilian was taught as the "correct" language to the bilingual educated elite in the cities.
 During most of the 16th, 17th and 18th centuries, its written use was largely reduced to popular literature and theatre and private letters.
-From the 18th century onward grew the interest for the language by the studies of illustrious writers such as Martin Sarmiento, who studied the evolution of Galician from Latin and prepared the foundations for the first dictionary of Galician, José Cornide, and father Sobreira.
-In the 19th century a true literature in Galician emerged during the Rexurdimento, followed by the appearance of journals and, in the 20th century, scientific publications.
+From the 18th century onward, the interest for the language grew by the studies of illustrious writers such as Martin Sarmiento, who studied the evolution of Galician from Latin and prepared the foundations for the first dictionary of Galician, José Cornide, and father Sobreira.
+In the 19th century, a true literature in Galician emerged during the Rexurdimento, followed by the appearance of journals and, in the 20th century, scientific publications.
 Because until comparatively recently, most Galicians lived in many small towns and villages in a relatively remote and mountainous land, the language changed very slowly and was only very slightly influenced from outside the region.
-That situation made Galician remain the vernacular of Galicia until the late 19th and early 20th centuries and its most spoken language till the early 21st century.
-The draft of the 1936 Galician Statute of Autonomy considered an official status for (Modern) Galician in the region but it never came into force, as Galicia fell to Rebel control upon the early stages of the Spanish Civil War.
+That situation made Galician remain the vernacular of Galicia until the late 19th and early 20th centuries and its most spoken language until the early 21st century.
+The draft of the 1936 Galician Statute of Autonomy considered an official status for (Modern) Galician in the region, but it never came into force, as Galicia fell to rebel control upon the early stages of the Spanish Civil War.

 The linguistic classification of Galician and Portuguese is still discussed today.
 There are those among Galician independence groups who demand their reunification as well as Portuguese and Galician philologists who argue that both are dialects of a common language rather than two separate ones.

 The Fala language, spoken in a small region of the Spanish autonomous community of Extremadura, underwent a similar development to Galician.

-Today Galician is the regional language of Galicia (sharing co-officiality with Spanish), and it is spoken by the majority of its population, but with a large decline of use and efficient knowledge among the younger generations, and the phonetics and lexicon of many occasional users is heavily influenced by Spanish.
+Today, Galician is the regional language of Galicia (sharing co-officiality with Spanish), and is spoken by the majority of its population, but with a large decline of use and efficient knowledge among the younger generations, and the phonetics and lexicon of many occasional users is heavily influenced by Spanish.
 Portuguese continues to grow and, today, is the sixth most spoken language in the world.